hashicorp/vault-guides/operations/rotate-linux-windows-passwords/README.md

 gcloud compute ssh --zone us-central1-a linuxdemo -- -p 22 -R 8200:localhost:8200
 ```

-### Step 4: Rotate the root password
+### Step 5: Rotate the root password
 Run these commands on the linuxdemo instance.
 Use the Vault token you created in Step 2.
 You do not need to install Vault on this Linux instance.
-The update script uses the built-in `curl` command to securely save the credentials in Vault.
+The update script uses the built-in `curl` command to securely save newly generated credentials in Vault.
 ```
 sudo /bin/su - root
 cd /tmp